MGCfutures Bursaries exist to support theatre practitioners to develop their careers in the industry.

 The bursary will allow Audrey to workshop a new one woman play by Alison Carr that explores issues of loneliness, mental health and the breakdown of a relationship.

 Sophie will work as Assistant Production Manager on ETT’s production Reasons to Stay Alive.

-The bursary will allow Julian to embark on a research and development period on Dancing Bears, which he will develop with Writer Nick Bruckman.
+The bursary will allow Julian to embark on a research and development period on Berserkers, which he will develop with Writer Nick Bruckman.

 The bursary will support Sita’s development of a new script and score for an uplifting LGBTQ folk music theatre production in Wales.